Photo stand-in

 The use of an image on a board that could be held up as a foreground below the chin was patented by Cassius Marcellus Coolidge in 1874.
 The photo stand-in as it is widely known today predates this version, which Coolidge acknowledges in his patent.
 His patent and successful marketing of both versions did however lead to him often being credited as the inventor.

-The earliest inspiration might be tourist attractions in 19th century Egypt, where a face hole was cut out of a sarcophagus and a sphinx statue (probably plaster reproductions) so that a photo can be taken where the tourist pretends to be a mummy or sphinx.
+The earliest inspiration might be tourist attractions in 19th century Egypt, where a face hole was cut out of a sarcophagus and a sphinx statue (probably plaster reproductions) so that a photo could be taken where the tourist pretends to be a mummy or sphinx.
 One such surviving photo is of Archduke Franz Ferdinand of Austria, posing as a mummy while in Cairo, 1894.
 Another is of James Deering and Abby Deering Howe, posing as a mummy and a sphinx, taken in the 1870s by the photographers Pascal Sebah and Émile Béchard, who were based in Cairo.